Svastha Yoga Principles

 - Anyone can start yoga at any time.

-- There is no pressure to perform and we leave room for personal experiences and the individual expansion of possible limits.
+- There is no pressure to perform, and there is room for personal experience and for the individual to expand the limits of what is possible.

 1As written in the 195 sutras of Patanjali, the historical-mythical founder of classical yoga, 2000 years ago.